gaehlerm/SoftwareEngineering/README.md

 server.profile.view(request)
 ```

-The resulting code is once again longer than the initial version, including the user code of it.
+The resulting code is once again longer than the initial version.
 But it is both much better structured and there is no need for any comments.
 Note how we were also able to simplify some parts of the code.
-For instance we now write just `view` instead of `view_profile`.
-The profile part of the function name is now already clear due to the context inside the `Profile` class.
+For instance we now define the function `view` instead of `view_profile`.
+The profile part of the function name is now already clear due to the context inside the `Profile` class or the function call as `profile.view`.

 Here is another example from the same book.
-It suffers from a similar problem: The authors tried to improve the code by adding comments instead of improving the code itself.
+It suffers from a similar problem to improve upon: The authors improved the code by adding comments instead of improving the code itself.

 This is the original code.
-Needless to say that it is not very readable.
-It lacks any visible structure.
+Needless to say that it is very hard to read.

 ```py
 # Import the user's email contacts, and match them to users in our system.